AlexWorx/ALib-Class-Library/docs/pages/alib_mod_boxing.md

 ## 5.6 Exclamation With Boxing The Length Of Character Arrays ## {#alib_boxing_arrays_of_char}

-For one-dimensional character array types \c char[], \c wchar_t[], \c char16_t[] and \c char32_t[] the TMP constructor of class \b Box shortens the stored array length by one.
+For one-dimensional character array types \c char[], \c wchar_t[], \c char16_t[] and \c char32_t[] the selected constructor of class \b Box shortens the stored array length by one.

 The rationale for this is that in most cases, boxed character arrays are string literals.
 String literals are zero-terminated arrays, hence the following line compiles:

-        char string[4]= "123";
+        char string[4]= "123"; // well formed!

-If a length of three was given, compilation would fail.
+while compiling this fails:

+        char string[3]= "123"; // Compiler error

 With this exception in place, character strings are stored with the "right" size.
 The term is justified at the moment that that a programmer believes that zero-terminated strings are